News & Current Matters

 McCormick v.
 Reddi Brake Supply Co. – Obtained $1.8 million settlement of shareholder class action, arising from the sale of convertible preferred stock to offshore investors.
 Mr. Case served as counsel for the plaintiff class members and was hired for the case by a key investor group.

 Optec Displays, Inc. v.
-Vega – Representing a company seeking to enforce a non-disclosure agreement against a former employee.
+Vega – Successfully settled a lawsuit enforcing a non-disclosure agreement against a company’s former employee.

 Perfect 10, Inc. v.
 Cybernet Ventures, Inc. – Successful defense of a website operator in a copyright infringement dispute involving titans of the adult website industry.